thepocagency/com.tpa.opensource.front.weatherapp/README.md

     exec 'grunt serve'

-- To run it locally but using a different configuration, you can specify the env you want:
+- To run it locally but using a selected configuration, you can specify the env you want:

     exec 'grunt serve --env=STAGE'